Polypropylene

-Polypropylene or PP is part of the polyolefin family of plastics like TPO’s and can be vacuumformed, machined and welded, but because of its resistance to chemicals it is very difficult to glue.
+Polypropylene is part of the polyolefin family of plastics like TPO’s and can be vacuum formed, machined and welded, but because of its resistance to chemicals it is very difficult to glue.
 Polypropylene absorbs minimal moisture and is great at transmitting electric force without conduction making it great for electrical applications.
 Polypropylene can also be easily printed on and comes in a variety of colours and comes in either gloss, matte or an embossed finish.

 Applications